erichmusick/CppExamples/AP-CS-Semester2/README.md

 C++ Code Examples from High School, Part 2
 ===========
 This solution contains the labs from my second semester of AP Computer Science I took way back in high school.
-None of the source here quite exactly matches the original.
+These begin to get more complex, but as with the first semester assignments, my motivation for keeping is more nostalgia than anything.

-I've modified the code to use "modern" (STL/Windows) libraries and APIs rather than outdated (conio.h) or libraries from the AP crew (e.g. apvector, apmatrix).
+None of the source here quite exactly matches the original; I've modified the code to use "modern" (STL/Windows) libraries and APIs rather than outdated (conio.h) or libraries from the AP crew (e.g. apvector, apmatrix).

 The Format
 ===========